gitpetr/Chi_app/README.markdown

     `:skip => [:registrations]`

-    OR add link (i enabled few featerus in routes).
+    OR add link (i enabled few features in routes).

   2) From app/views/devise/shared/_links uncomment this:
     ` -#  %br/